 Ok, once you know how much each surviving spouse needs per month you will need to decide how long you want to provide the extra income?
 Do you want to provide it for life or just til the youngest child is out of the house?
 Or maybe even just until the youngest is in school full time?

-Now it’s time to use this online calculator to help you determine the lump sum needed to provide the income for the stated amount of time.
+Now it’s time to use an online calculator to help you determine the lump sum needed to provide the income for the stated amount of time.
 To adjust for inflation you can reduce the assumed interest rate.
 For example, let’s say you assume you will get 6% growth but will experience a 3% inflation rate.
 You would subtract inflation from growth (growth-inflation) and enter an assumed growth of 3%.
 Then play with the numbers until your results are what you are looking for.

 For our fake family, we have decided that the wife will need $2,000 per month until the youngest child, age 5, reaches 18.
 So she will need income for 13 years.
 If we assume a 6% growth with 3% inflation (3% net growth) the husband will need to carry $260,000 worth of income protection on his own life.